sauravraiguru/serverless-gateways/README.md

 ![VR Create](images/vr-create.png)

-Once created you can go to `service credentials` section and make a note of the `apiKey`, which will be used to call the VR service.
+Once created, select `service credentials` from the left menu, expand the `Auto-generated service credentials` and make a note of its `apiKey` value, which will be used in the next step to call the VR service from our `classify` action.

 ![VR Create](images/vr-creds.png)